Solo - India’s Golden Triangle

 Day 3 Delhi - Agra

 Our morning tour concentrates on Old Delhi.
 We’ll see the black marble memorial to Mahatma Gandhi and the grand Jama Masjid - one of India’s biggest mosques.
-We’ll also stop by the UNESCO-listed memorial to the Mughal emperor Humayun, the first example of Persian-inspired Mughal architecture in India.
+We’ll also stop by the UNESCO-listed memorial to the Mughal emperor Humayun, the first example of Persian-inspired Mughal architecture in India and the historic Red Fort, the one-time residence of the Mughal Emperor.
 In the afternoon, we’ll make our way to the riverside city of Agra.

 Day 4 Agra